pedroandrade/pushwoosh/README.md

 # Pushwoosh

-TODO: Write a gem description
+This a simple wrapper to pushwoosh remote API

 ## Installation